 Five-star player.
 No. 1 rated defensive tackle nationally.
 13th-ranked player overall at any position.
 No. 1 player in the state of Florida.
 Committed to Ohio State 4/02/17.
 Attends IMG Academy in Bradenton, Florida.
 Son of former NFL cornerback Troy Vincent.
 Chose Ohio State over Florida State and many others.

 Four-star player.
-Rated the fourth-best running back in the nation and 65th-best prospect overall at any position.
+Rated the fourth-best running back in the nation and 82nd-best prospect overall at any position.
 Committed to OSU on 7/16/16 making him the first member of the 2018 class.
 Considered the 15th best prospect in Florida.
 Attends Amwood High School in Seffner, Florida.
 Chose OSU over Florida, Michigan, Mississippi, Mississippi State, Tennessee, and others.

 Four-star player.
 Rated the 7th-best safety in the nation and 86th-best player overall regardless of position.
 Considered the second-best prospect in the state of Oklahoma.
 Committed to Ohio State 4/15/17.
 Attends Owasso High School in Owasso, Oklahoma.
 At one time thought to be an Oklahoma lock, Proctor chose Ohio State over Oklahoma, Florida, Michigan, and Texas.

 Four-star player.
-Rated the 22nd best corner in the nation per 24/7 composite.
+Rated the 26th-best corner in the nation per 24/7 composite.
 He committed to Ohio State over offers from Florida State, Florida, LSU, Oklahoma, Tennessee, Auburn, Notre Dame, and Kennesaw State.
 Banks missed all of his junior season with a torn ACL.
 At a recent combine he ran a 4.50 40-yard dash and hit 41.7" on the vertical.

 Four-star player.
-Rated the fifth-best linebacker in the nation per the 24/7 composite.
+Rated the 9th-best linebacker in the nation per the 24/7 composite.
 He committed to Ohio State over offers from Notre Dame, Michigan, Michgan State, Penn State and others.
 In the end it came down to Notre Dame and OSU, with the Buckeyes getting his pledge.
 He could end up at inside or outside linebacker for Ohio State.

 Mitchell is a four-star prospect and is ranked as the No. 2 inside linebacker prospect nationally.
-He is the No. 38 overall player in the 2018 composite.
+He is the No. 39 overall player in the 2018 composite.
 Mitchell chose Ohio State over Florida State, Alabama, Clemson, LSU, and over 25 others.
 He plays for Bishop Sullivan Catholic High School in Virginia Beach, Virginia.

 Offensive Line/Defensive Tackle

-Ruckert is from
+Ruckert is a 4-star prospect is from

-Pope is a composite 4-star player and the No. 7 inside linebacker in the 2018 class.
-He is rated as the No. 168 player in the nation overall.
+Pope is a composite 4-star player and the No. 8 inside linebacker in the 2018 class.
+He is rated as the No. 214 player in the nation overall.
 Pope is from Dinwiddie, Virginia and is ranked the 4th-best prospect in that state this year.
 Though a middle linebacker in high school he projects to an OLB at the next level due to his speed and athleticism.